 Comparison of flue gas desulphurization processes based on life cycle assessment

-environmental performance; flue gas desulphurization; life cycle assessment
+Keywords: environmental performance, flue gas desulphurization, life cycle assessment

 How to Cite

 Benkő, T. and Mizsey, P. (no date) “Comparison of flue gas desulphurization processes based on life cycle assessment”, Periodica Polytechnica Chemical Engineering, 51(2), pp. 19-27. doi: https://doi.org/10.3311/pp.ch.2007-2.04.